The Peperomia Dolabriformis is a compact plant with green leaves fused together along the midrib.

 Should I mist my Prayer Peperomia?

-Not a good idea.
-Yes, misting normally helps keep pests at bay.
-But these epiphytic succulents are susceptible to microbial infections if misted.
+You should not mist your Prayer peperomia because these epiphytic succulents are susceptible to microbial infections if misted.
 If at all, do it in the morning with proper air circulation so that they dry out.

 Can you grow Peperomia Dolabriformis to look bushy?